 Have anything else that you think needs to be added here?

-Next we’ll finally look at what to do when you get your ass stuck in a storm and have no way of getting to shelter (you irresponsible bastard).
+Next, we’ll look at what to do when you get your ass stuck in a storm and have no way of getting to shelter (you irresponsible bastard).